Skip to main content

 • Be catalysts of change within their employing organisations, as a result of the adoption of creative and innovative approaches to opportunities and threats.

-The Masters of Science in Financial Management (90 ECTs) is a two (2) year programme.
+The Masters of Arts in Financial Management (90 ECTs) is a two (2) year programme.
+You must have successfully completed Year 1 of the Postgraduate Diploma in Financial Management.

 Semester 1